5 Easy Tips to Make Your Car Last Longer

 Now let’s talk about fluids.
 The literal lifeblood of your car.
 Besides gas, your car has engine oil, coolant, transmission fluid, brake fluid, differential fluid…and of course, washer fluid!
 It helps to know which tank/ reservoir belongs to which fluid.
 Get to know the colors and smells so you don’t mix any of them up!
 (Don’t put washer fluid in your coolant tank!)
 Each reservoir has an indicator line or a dipstick that will tell you the level at which the fluid should be.
 And most modern cars have warning lights somewhere on the dashboard which will go on if your fluids are low.
 If said fluid is below the line, it may mean your car has a leak somewhere.
 Minor leaks are common, especially for higher mileage vehicles.
 They are usually minor and not an emergency, and the fluids can easily be topped off during your next oil change.
 But if a reservoir is completely or nearly empty…that means you have a major leak.
 Yeah, go get that looked at!

-If you take care of your engine, replace fluids on time and keep up with wear and tear, your engine may very well last 500,000 miles.
+If you take care of your engine, regularly change oil and other vital fluids on time and keep up with wear and tear, your engine may very well last 500,000 miles.
 It might even last forever!

 Tip #3: Check Tire Pressure!
 Rotate, Replace & Align

 Another seemingly obvious thing, but you’d be surprised how many drivers out there disregard the importance of proper tire pressure.
 It’s common knowledge that properly inflated tires will improve your gas mileage, but they will also last longer and make your car last longer!
 Extending the life of your tires will extend the life of your suspension components, putting less overall stress on the metalwork of your car.